glouppe/info8002-large-scale-data-systems/lecture7.md

 The distance between two identifiers is defined as $$d(x, y) = x \oplus y.$$
 - XOR is a valid, albeit non-Euclidean metric.
-- XOR captures the notion of distance between two identifiers: in a fully-populated binary tree of 160-bit IDs, it is the height of the smallest subtree containing them both.
+- XOR captures the notion of distance between two identifiers: in a fully-populated binary tree of 160-bit IDs, the magnitude of the distance is the height of the smallest subtree containing them both.
 - XOR is symmetric.
 - XOR is unidirectional.